conflabermits/stream/tools/donorbox-overlay/README.md

 Raise goal: $ 500
 ```

+It's been integrated into the HTML web server so the page reload now calls the function and returns HTML-formatted text of the current fundraiser data.

+Argument parsing has also been added to make it easier to specify the target URL to check and the local port to run the web server.

 ## Next Steps

-Now that the HTML scraper/parser is written in Go, it should be easier to call it from the HTML web server.
-Tying these two things together would be the next functional step forward.
-Once they're successfully working together I can focus on cleaning up the HTML, adding logging and arg parsing, and writing some tests.
+I should focus on cleaning up the HTML, adding logging, and writing some tests.